 “Deadline is wholly integral to our business,” said Lee.
 “Literally, every single image we create, which ends up on the big screen, is done so with the help of Deadline.
 It’s flexible and allows us to quickly modify and extend the system to suit the needs of individual projects.”

 For a deep dive on the artistic challenges of Scanline’s “Aquaman” VFX work, check out Hirota’s interview with Art of VFX.

 Scanline adopted Deadline in 2013 and has since put the software to use creating work for high profile projects ranging from disaster flicks “San Andreas” and “Geostorm” to DC properties “Suicide Squad” and “Batman v Superman: Dawn of Justice,” with a heavy dose of “Game of Thrones” and several Marvel Studios features.
 Scanline has evolved its Deadline implementation along with its pipeline, which must grow and adapt for the ever-changing and varied requirements of each project, as well as a large increase in the work volume.

 Looking to the future, Lee predicts cloud-based services will further enhance the studio’s workflow.
-He noted, “Rendering into the cloud would help us to continue to be agile and meet the demands of our projects while saving us the man-power and cost of growing and shrinking our on-premises footprint.”
+He noted, “Cloud rendering would help us to continue to be agile and meet the demands of our projects while saving us the man-power and cost of growing and shrinking our on-premises footprint.”